Plain-English estate planning guides

 Read guide → -

-Power of Attorney: What It Is, How It Works, and Why You Probably Need One
+Power of Attorney: What It Is and How It Works

 A power of attorney lets someone act on your behalf if you can't — pay bills, sign documents, make decisions.
 Without one, your family may need to go to court for conservatorship.
 Here's how to set one up.